P wave (electrocardiography): Pathology

 If at least three different shaped P waves can be seen in a given ECG lead tracing, this implies that even if one of them arises from the SA node, at least two others are arising elsewhere.
 This is taken as evidence of multiple (i.e. at least two) ectopic foci, and is called multifocal (or more correctly, multiform) atrial rhythm if the rate is ≤100) or multifocal atrial tachycardia if the rate is over 100.
 This appears particularly commonly in exacerbations of chronic obstructive lung disease.

-If the baseline has a totally irregular form, this suggests fibrillatory waves of atrial fibrillation or possibly artefact; a saw tooth shaped baseline suggests the flutter waves of atrial flutter.
+If the baseline has a totally irregular form, this suggests fibrillatory waves of atrial fibrillation or possibly artefact; a sawtooth-shaped baseline suggests the flutter waves of atrial flutter.
 With either of these rhythms, if the ventricular rate is fast, the fibrillatory or flutter waves can easily be misinterpreted as P waves.

 Absence of the P wave with a flat baseline may indicate: